 Step 6: Reduce, Re-Use, Re-Cycle

 Writing SEO content is hard!
 When you create something that connects with your ideal audience, your next thought should be how to maximize the impact.
 Think about all the ways you may be able to re-purpose that content.

 Can you condense the points into an infographic?
-Or a video?
-Or a slideshow?
+Video?
+Or Slideshow?
 Are there quotes and statistics you could turn into tweets?
 Do you have enough related posts to create something larger, like an E-Book?